 The European Sleep Works Solution

 One of the best ways to purge your sleep environment of potential allergens or irritants is keeping sleep products as natural as possible.
-It seems simple enough, but it can be difficult, for instance, to find a mattress made without synthetics.
-European Sleep Works builds our mattresses, pillow tops, and pillows using the cleanest, eco-certified materials we can find—eco-certified cotton covers lined with Merino wool, and 100% all-natural latex.
-Our products are polyester, polyurethane, and formaldehyde-free.
+European Sleep Works builds our mattresses, pillow tops, and pillows using the cleanest, eco-certified materials we can find—eco-certified cotton covers lined with Merino wool, and all-natural latex.
 And because our mattress is generously quilted with wool, they are naturally flame retardant.

 We use cotton and wool for a number of reasons.
 Both offer breathability for drier beds.
 Wool is naturally drier than synthetic materials, thus minimizing moisture buildup and the growth of fungus, bacteria, and mildew.
 Our bed linens are also made from natural fibers—wool and camel hair-filled duvets and organic cotton sheets, blankets, mattress pads and pillow covers.

-We cushion our mattresses with 100% natural washed latex, a material that is anti-allergenic, anti-microbial, and dust mite-resistant.
+We cushion our mattresses with all-natural washed latex, a material that is anti-allergenic, anti-microbial, and dust mite-resistant.
 These characteristics make all-latex mattresses ideal for people allergic to dust mites.
 Mites require certain types of bacteria and fungus in order to digest and process their food.
 Anti-microbial latex does not provide the proper foundation for the dust mite life cycle, which helps keep the population low.

 Another common-sense precaution is keeping your bedding well washed and dried.
 To kill dust mites and other allergens, The Mayo Clinic recommends washing bedding in water at least 130 F and then running the bedding through a dryer set to the same temperature for at least 20 minutes.
 Studies have shown that dry heat is an effective way to kill bacteria and mites, especially because they require moisture to survive.